utwente-db/QuestionMark/MANUAL.md

 ## 3 - Continue with benchmarking
 - You now have your dataset prepared!
 You can continue with the benchmarking.
 Go to [QuestionMark: The Probabilistic Benchmark](https://gitlab.utwente.nl/s1981951/probabilistic-benchmark) and follow the indicated steps.
 - You can also decide to measure the performance of QuestionMark: The Dataset Generator.
-In that case, go to step 5.
+In that case, please read the instructions below.

 ## Running performance tests
 _To obtain a dataset that is nearing the specifications of any real-world dataset as much as possible, the parameters provided